-At some time during your trading journey you need to sit down and spend a whole weekend thinking about what you are doing and how you may need to change the way you approach trading.
-Trading was, is, and always will be challenging.
-Anything rewarding in life always is.
-On the other hand the only thing stopping you from becoming a successful trader is you.
-Not your broker, your platform, your computer, or the market.
-The problem is you.
+At some time during your trading journey you need to sit down and think about what you are doing and how you may need to change the way you approach trading.
+Trading is challenging.
+The only thing stopping you from becoming a successful trader is you.

-Traders want to make money trading from their computers in the comfort of their own home.
-Who doesn't?
-As a new trader you believe that you can out trade the other traders in the market and make money consistently.
-Otherwise you wouldn't even attempt it.
-After you open a live account and start trading you quickly realize that trading is not as easy as dropping a few thousand in an account and clicking the mouse.
-If that were true and everyone who opened an account was able to make $200 a day trading a small account wouldn't everyone do it?
+As a new trader you believe that you can out trade the other traders in the market and make money consistently, otherwise you wouldn't even attempt it.
+If trading were easy wouldn't everyone do it?
 If it worked where would the money come from to pay these traders everyday?
 Who would supply the money?

 If traders spent 10% of the time they spend on searching for indicators, software, and "strategies" thinking about what trading really is and what is really going on they would immediately improve their results by doing less of what doesn't work and begin the process of figuring out what does work and what does need to be done to get them on the road to consistent profitability.